llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 - Highlight count: 31

 ----------------------------------------
-## Feedback: I think topic - well worded i like it. straight ot point, high quality & insight (contains good quality info but verbage/presentation is not enticing enough)
+## Human Feedback: I think topic - well worded i like it. straight ot point, high quality & insight (contains good quality info but verbage/presentation is not enticing enough)
 Results for "Deep Dive Technical Insights" prompt variation... system_role used:
 Extract segments where the speaker delves into technical details or provides expert analysis on complex topics.